 The third window allows you to set a price for the item and the contract duration.
 You can request ISK as payment or an item of your choice.
 If you request an item in exchange for the item or ISK you are providing you tick in the box 'Also request items from buyer' and type in the name of the item you wish to receive and the quantity.

-The contract duration can be up to two weeks.
+The contract duration can be up to four weeks.
 Click 'Next' when you are ready to finalize the contract.

 The last window displays the contract as you have set it up.
 After you have reviewed it, select 'Finish' to issue the contract.
 You can cancel your outstanding contracts at any time.